CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - The **target** library or app builds successfully from the root using a filtered command (e.g., `pnpm --filter <target> build`), and
 - The tests for the **target** library or app pass from the root using a filtered command (e.g., `pnpm --filter <target> test`).
+- If the target touches `@auto-tracer/react18` or shared tracing infrastructure, include `pnpm --filter @auto-tracer/react18-proof test` in the required test run before moving on to any demo apps.
+- Updates to the @auto-tracer/react18-proof suite must be documented in the associated README.

 # Feature Verification